-- Place the flour into a clean bag and add the rings.
+- Transfer the flour into a clean bag and add the rings.

-- Close the bag’s top tightly with both your hands and shake well, until the rings get flour coated.
+- Close the bag’s top tightly with both your hands and shake well, until the flour coats all the onion rings.

 - Put the bag in the freezer and freeze for 20 minutes.